-Area of Work Actions Measures of Success Mid Year Assessment 1.
+Area of Work Actions Measures of Success End of Year Assessment 1.
 Improve the accuracy of the Register Further increase the use by registrants of online tools for updating details.
 Undertake an accuracy and quality review of the Register database.
 Implement email and telephone verification software across all self-service registration systems.
 A lower number of requests from registrants to update details manually.
 A lower number of invalid email addresses added on the Register, resulting in a reduced number of undeliverable communications to registrants.
-EBulletins continue to contain registrants' current contact details alongside requests for updated information.
+There has been a 3% drop in the proportion of requests from registrants to update details manually.
+There was a 90% reduction in the number of undeliverable emails indicating a lower number of invalid email addresses on the Register. eBulletins continue to contain registrants' current contact details alongside requests for updated information.
 This continues to be an effective approach in encouraging self-service.
-We have added software to the database that highlights invalid email addresses added to the Registration database.
-2. Continue to enhance online registration system, including further development of internal office systems Continue to develop streamlined back office systems to support the online registration tool.
-Gather feedback from users and potential users of the system and make appropriate amendments to the system.
-Explore Plain English accreditation for the information provided in the system.
-Enhanced back office system leading to shorter application processing times.
-An increased understanding of how users view and use the system.
-Improved user journey if enhancements are made supported by higher satisfaction levels.
-Positive feedback that our communication is easily understood and system instructions are easy to follow.
-Back office systems are being improved resulting in a drop in average processing times.
-Development of Software for storing pass lists electronically, to aid data management and speed up processing.
-A full review of the Registration web pages and online applications portal is underway to help reduce incomplete or incorrect Registration applications.
-Feedback has been sought from those joining the Register.
-98% of responders were satisfied with the online application tool and 95% satisfied with the speed of the process.
-It is proposed to defer the possible implementation of Plain English accreditation to 2018.
+We have added software to the database that highlights invalid email addresses added to the Registration database which prevents the input of invalid email addresses.
+Members of the registration team attended a fraud awareness training course to provide them with information and advice on how to identify inauthentic documents.
+This was to counter the threat of fraudulent documents being used in registration processes and was prompted by the receipt of forged documents in 2016.